Bury or Burry – Correct Spelling And Meaning

 Tip: Remember, the verb always uses a single r.
 Past tense: bury → buried.

-Burry vs Bury in Everyday Examples
+Burry and Bury in Everyday Examples

 Here’s how bury is used in different contexts: